GKChaturanga/feature-toggle-ui/README.md

 - Checkout the both UI and API in to a same workspace
 - Open **.env**  file and  Change _LOG_PATH_ and _DATASTORE_PATH host paths
 - Add your preferred port to **.env** *APPLICATION_PORT*
-- Make sure you have java 8 installed ( Or higher )
+- Make sure you have java 17 installed
 - Execute *build.sh* and it will
 		- compile application
 		- Execute all integration tests